 1. Total Method - Under this method debit and credit total of each account of ledger are recorded in trial balance.

-Trial Balar ıce

-(As on )

 Title of Accounts L.F.
-Debit Total Credit Total
+Debit Total Credit Total Rs.

-Rs.
 Rs.

 Total

 2. Balance Method- Under this method only balance of each account of ledger is recorded in trial balance.